gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @5D) 5
 ```

 HaSAPPy provides the possibility to enter a workflow at this step.
-If this module is the starting point of woud analysis, you should supply information on the name and properties of the NGS libraries and the paths to the read alignment files in SAM format:
+If this module is the starting point of your analysis, you should supply information on the name and properties of the NGS libraries and the paths to the read alignment files in SAM format:

 > **NOTE:** HaSAPPy does not yet accept BAM files as input at this step in the workflow and SAM format has to be used.
 This avoids repeated compression and decompression, which decreases processing demand but adds to storage requirements.